rome2o/oil-comp/project-techteam/shopify-plus-growth/proposal/05-implementation-plan/month-1-foundation.md

 **By End of Month 1, You Should See:**

-✅ Add-to-cart rate climbing from 2.03% → 2.7-2.8%
+✅ **2.5% add-to-cart improvement** (2.03% → 2.08%) from audit-phase quick wins
-✅ 1 fully optimized product page (Rosemary Oil) with validated improvements
+✅ 8-12 product page optimizations designed and ready for deployment (launched Week 4)
-✅ "Bulk Essential Oils" landing page generating 3-5 wholesale inquiries
+✅ "Bulk Essential Oils" landing page developed and tracking setup complete
-✅ Commercial traffic rising from <1% → 3-5%
+✅ Commercial keyword strategy documented and ready for implementation
-✅ Organic CTR improving 1.20% → 1.40%
+✅ Baseline metrics established for traffic quality transformation
-✅ Revenue increase of $40-50K/month
+✅ Revenue increase of $3K/month from quick wins
-✅ Clear patterns identified for Month 2 scaling
+✅ Clear optimization patterns identified for Month 2 A/B testing validation

-**If these indicators are met, Month 2-3 will aggressively scale these proven tactics.**
+**Month 1 sets the foundation.
+Month 2-3 validate and scale the optimizations.**

 ---